PEAR, Dimensions of Success

 Common Instrument Suite: A self-report survey that measures a variety of STEM-related attitudes, including STEM engagement, STEM career knowledge, and STEM identity.

 DoS Observation Tool: Certified DoS Observers visit and rate the program on a 4-level rubric based on the DoS twelve dimensions of success.
-Observers also have follow-up conversations with facilitator about highlights and areas of growth observed.
+Observers also have follow-up conversations with facilitators about highlights and areas of growth observed.

 DoS Planning Tool Example: Identifying your STEM learning goal